P- Reviewers Familiari L, Galloro G, Lakatos PL S- Editor Gou SX L- Editor A E- Editor Xiong L

 CONCLUSION: Deep sedation occurred with propofol-fentanyl and midazolam-fentanyl, but was more frequent in the former.
 Recovery was faster in the propofol-fentanyl group.

-].
+The routine use of sedation during endoscopic procedures is increasing worldwide[1,2].
+In a survey conducted in the United States in 2006, > 98% of endoscopies and colonoscopies were performed under sedation[1,3].
+A similar trend has been observed in Switzerland, Germany, and Australia[2,4-7].
+The combination of a benzodiazepine and opioid is reportedly used at approximately 75% of all healthcare facilities in the United States[1,3] and considered the combination of choice by most endoscopists worldwide[1,2,4-9].
 As a result of its anxiolytic and sedative properties, its ability to provide anterograde amnesia, and its short half-life, midazolam is the most widely used benzodiazepine.
-Fentanyl is the most widely used opioid, although meperidine is still frequently used[2-4,8,9
+Fentanyl is the most widely used opioid, although meperidine is still frequently used[2-4,8,9].

-].
+During endoscopy, sedation and analgesia improve the efficiency of the procedure, quality of the results, and comfort of the patient[5,8].
+However, sedation is also responsible for the majority of complications related to diagnostic endoscopy.
+During sedation and analgesia, there is a continuum of states, ranging from mild sedation to general anesthesia.
+In the middle of this continuum is conscious sedation, which is the target level of sedation for patients undergoing upper or lower gastrointestinal endoscopy[4,5,10,11,13,14,16-19].
+A level of sedation deeper than that intended is associated with a higher rate of complications[11,15,20].
 The guidelines established in 2002 by the American Society of Anesthesiologists (ASA) task force on sedation and analgesia by non-anesthesiologists, which have also been endorsed by the American Society for Gastrointestinal Endoscopy, recommend that a distinction be made between conscious sedation and deep sedation and that one professional be dedicated to the assessment and monitoring of patients during sedation[11-13].

 The level of consciousness is typically assessed with the subjective clinical scale known as the observer’s assessment of alertness/sedation (OAA/S) score, as validated by Chernik et al, which ranks sedation as mild, conscious, or deep.
 Another means of assessing the level of consciousness is the calculation of the bispectral index (BIS).
 Through the use of a BIS monitor, complex mathematical calculations of electroencephalography waves are transformed into numbers ranging from 0 (no brain activity) to 100 (fully conscious).
 This provides an objective measure of the level of consciousness.
 The BIS is considered a viable alternative for monitoring the level of consciousness in patients submitted to general anesthesia.
 Although its use in endoscopy is controversial, it has been investigated with increasing frequency, and further studies are recommended[22-27].

 In view of these facts, we evaluated the use of propofol-fentanyl versus midazolam-fentanyl for sedation of patients undergoing upper gastrointestinal endoscopy.
 The primary endpoint of this study was to compare the frequency of deep sedation in each group.
 We also compared the two drug combinations in terms of time to induction, time to recovery, time to discharge, efficacy, and safety, as well as patient and endoscopist satisfaction.